The One I Love (film): Critical response

-The One I Love received mostly positive reviews from critics and has a "certified fresh" score of 82% on review aggregator Rotten Tomatoes based on 94 reviews with an average rating of 7.00/10.
+The One I Love received mostly positive reviews from critics and has a score of 83% on review aggregator Rotten Tomatoes based on 95 reviews with an average rating of 7.00/10.
 The critical consensus states, "The One I Love doesn't take its intriguing premise quite as far as it could, but it still adds up to an ambitious, well-acted look at love and marriage."
-The film also has a score of 65 out of 100 on Metacritic based on 27 critics, indicating "generally favorable reviews."
+The film also has a score of 65 out of 100 on Metacritic based on 27 critics.

 Manohla Dargis of The New York Times praised Moss's performance writing, "In The One I Love, she creates a complex portrait of a woman tested by love whose smiles work like a barricade until fissures of feeling break down her last defenses."

 Geoffrey Berkshire of Variety wrote that "Charlie McDowell makes an incredibly assured directorial debut with this smart crowd-pleaser, featuring spectacular performances from Mark Duplass and Elisabeth Moss."
-Kate Erbland of Film.com praised the film, calling it a "tightly constructed and cleverly designed take on the modern love story."
+Kate Erbland of Film.com praised the film, calling it a "tightly constructed and cleverly designed take on the modern love story".
 Cory Everett of IndieWire graded the film B, stating, "It's a very small-scale, unassuming relationship movie (with a heady little twist), but it sneaks up on you."

 However, Todd McCarthy of The Hollywood Reporter criticized the film, commenting, "On a moment-to-moment basis, this smoothly made film can be incredibly trying, even annoying, to watch, due to the grueling repetitiveness of the scenes and dialogue and the claustrophobia of the paradoxically beautiful setting."